 NanoViricides, Inc. is a globally leading company in the application of nanomedicine technologies to the complex issues of viral diseases.
 The nanoviricide® technology enables direct attacks at multiple points on a virus particle.
 It is believed that such attacks would lead to the virus particle becoming ineffective at infecting cells.
 Antibodies in contrast attack a virus particle at only a maximum of two attachment points per antibody.
-In addition, the nanoviricide technology also simultaneously enables attacking the rapid intracellular reproduction of the virus by incorporating one or more active pharmaceutical ingredients (APIs) within the core of the nanoviricide technology is the only technology in the world, to the best of our knowledge, that is capable of both (a) attacking extracellular virus thereby breaking the reinfection cycle, and simultaneously (b) disrupting intracellular production of the virus, thereby enabling complete control of a virus infection.
+In addition, the nanoviricide technology also simultaneously enables attacking the rapid intracellular reproduction of the virus by incorporating one or more active pharmaceutical ingredients (APIs) within the core of the nanoviricide.
+The nanoviricide technology is the only technology in the world, to the best of our knowledge, that is capable of both (a) attacking extracellular virus, thereby breaking the reinfection cycle, and simultaneously (b) disrupting intracellular production of the virus, thereby enabling complete control of a virus infection.

-Our anti-viral therapeutics, that we call "nanoviricides®" are designed to look to the virus like the native host cell surface to which it binds.
+Our anti-viral therapeutics, that we call "nanoviricides®" are designed to appear to the virus like the native host cell surface to which it binds.
 Since these binding sites for a given virus do not change despite mutations and other changes in the virus, we believe that our drugs will be broad-spectrum, i.e. effective against most if not all strains, types, or subtypes, of a given virus, provided the virus-binding portion of the nanoviricide is engineered appropriately.

-NanoViricides, Inc. is one of a few bio-pharma companies that have all the capabilities needed from research and development to marketable drug manufacture in the small quantities needed for human clinical trials.
+NanoViricides, Inc. is one of a few bio-pharma companies that has all the capabilities needed from research and development to marketable drug manufacture in the small quantities needed for human clinical trials.
 With the completion of and relocation to our new campus at 1 Controls Drive, Shelton, CT, we now possess state of the art nanomedicines characterization facilities that we believe enable us to perform pre-IND nanomedicine analysis and characterization studies of any of our various drug candidates in house.
-In addition, we believe we now have the ability to scale up production of any of our drug candidates, and implement state of the art in-process controls as well as post-process analysis controls in order to establish robust c-GMP-capable production methodologies.
+In addition, we believe we now have the ability to scale up production of any of our drug candidates, and implement state of the art inprocess controls as well as post-process analysis controls in order to establish robust c-GMP-capable production methodologies.
 We also have a Biological Safety Level 2 (BSL2) certified virological cell culture lab at our new campus.
 We are able to perform initial cell culture based screening of large numbers of drug candidates for effectiveness and safety against certain of the viruses that we have targeted for drug development.
-This capability boosts our drug candidates continues to be performed by external academic or institutional collaborators and contract research organizations (CRO).
+This capability boosts our drug development capabilities significantly.
+Other than this limited initial screening, all of the biological testing and characterization of our drug candidates continues to be performed by external academic or institutional collaborators and contract research organizations (CRO).
 In particular, all of the animal studies are performed by our collaborators and CROs.